 Ross Hickman, a 4th year joinery apprentice from Maryhill was joined by his colleagues Dylan McTaggart (3rd year from Knightswood), Gary Murray (3rd year, Cranhill) and Jack Sinclair (4th year, Knightswood).
 They were overseen by tradesperson David Kirkwood.

-Fortune Works – formerly the Thomas Fortune Work Centre – is part of Enable Glasgow and provides a five day a week, full-time programme of training and work experience opportunities for people with learning difficulties, with a focus on personal and social development.
+Fortune Works – formerly the Thomas Fortune Work Centre – is part of Enable Glasgow and provides a five day a week, full-time programme of training and work experience opportunities for people with a learning disability, with a focus on personal and social development.

 City Building were contacted by the team at Fortune Works after they had read about the company’s corporate social responsibility (CSR) activity with a range of communities, charities and organisations across Glasgow.